PelNet/pcl-dump/README.md

  ## Pro

- PCL dump Pro builds on the original PCL dump utility with the GUI and hotkeys from PCL dump plus.
+ Scope dump Pro builds on the original Scope dump utility with the GUI and hotkeys from Scope dump plus.
 It features a modular, class based approach while remaining identical in functionality.
 This allows some minor improvements to the key bindings in preview windows and re-usage of the code if desired.

 ## TL;DR:
- * pcl_dump.py is a CLI only utility, plus and Pro have GUI's
+ * scope_dump.py is a CLI only utility, plus and Pro have GUI's
  * pcl_dump_plus.py is really just an intermediary step between the CLI only utility and Pro.
- * Skip "plus" and use pcl_dump.py for CLI only or pcl_dump_pro for a GUI.
+ * Skip "plus" and use scope_dump.py for CLI only or scope_dump_pro for a GUI.
  * This utility only *reads* the serial port, currently.
 No sending/reply is implemented except for the startup commands.
  * You do NOT need the Linux GPIB driver, just a serial port.
  * Target device was an HP 54645D scope.
 It may work for others.
 You may need to adjust some defaults.